FlipsideCrypto/solana-models/models/descriptions/columns/symbol.md

 {% docs symbol %}

-The symbol of the token involved in the transfer (e.g., SOL, USDC, RAY).
+The symbol of the token involved in the action (e.g., SOL, USDC, RAY).
 Used to identify the asset type in analytics and reporting.

 **Data type:** String
 **Example:**